joshhornby/joshhornby.github.io/_drafts/2025-01-01-optimising-teams-theory-of-constraints.md

 - **Shared responsibility** - the feature isn't done until it's in production and customers succeed.
 - **Managerial coaching** - celebrate queue reduction and flow improvement, not personal velocity.

 Optimising a team isn't about keeping everyone busy, it's about making sure the right work moves at the right time.
-Focus on throughput, not utilisation, and you get steady, predictable progress instead of constant scramble.
+Focus on throughput, not utilisation, and you get steady, predictable progress instead of a mad dash.
 The paradox is simple: the team that's OK with waiting now and then is the one that ends up delivering more.